Homeschooling moms often ask the question, “Am I doing enough?” But that is a question based in fear. Dear Mom, you don’t have to be fearful!

 But Paul wanted to encourage Timothy in the ministry God had given him.
 Paul writes,

 What is your ministry?
 Your true calling?
-It may be multifaceted, but as a homeschooling mom you can know one part for sure—to be the mom and teacher of your precious children.
+It may be multifaceted, but as a homeschooling mom you can know one part for sure—you have been called to be the mom and teacher of your precious children.
 It is truly a big calling and responsibility, one that requires patience and perseverance and trust.
 And so what was true for Timothy is also true for you, Dear Mom.

 God gave you a spirit not of fear, but of power and love and self-control.